xsf/xmpp.org/content/blog/2022-07-05-newsletter.md

 JMP News: [Command UI and Better Transcriptions Coming Soon](https://blog.jmp.chat/b/june-newsletter-2022)

+Nicola Fabiano wrote .

+Nicola Fabiano wrote the article [To be «IM apps addicted» or not to be, that is the question.
+Choose to be free: Snikket, the system messaging based on XMPP protocol](https://notes.nicfab.it/en/posts/snikket/) highlighting XMPP as his best solution and [Snikket](https://snikket.org) as his choice.
+In another article he states his reasons to avoid Whatsapp also considering the European Commission's actions, [Persisting with Whatsapp use: how to persevere unknowingly.
+The whys of our «No»](https://notes.nicfab.it/en/posts/nowa/).

 Paul Schaub writes on PGPainless: [Reproducible Builds – Telling of a Debugging Story](https://blog.jabberhead.tk/2022/06/20/reproducible-builds-telling-of-a-debugging-story/).

 Prosodical Thoughts: [Modernizing XMPP authentication and authorization](https://blog.prosody.im/modern-xmpp-auth/).